aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/_index.md

 weight: 68
 url: /python-net/protect-and-unprotect/
 alias: [/net/security-features/]
-description: This snippet introduces how to encrypt and decrypt excel files, protect and unprotect the data in excel files using CSharp codes.
+description: This snippet introduces how to encrypt and decrypt Excel files, protect and unprotect the data in Excel files using C# codes.
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}
-Aspose.Cells for Python via .NET offers a wide range of protection and unprotection from file to data level like MS Excel:
+Aspose.Cells for Python via .NET offers a wide range of protection and unprotection at the file and data level, like MS Excel:
 {{% /alert %}}

 ## [**Encrypt and decrypt Excel files**](/cells/python-net/encrypt-and-decrypt-excel-files/)
-To prevent others from accessing data in Excel files, protect Excel file with a password.
+To prevent others from accessing data in Excel files, protect the Excel file with a password.

 ## [**Protect and unprotect workbook**](/cells/python-net/protect-and-unprotect-workbook-structure/)
 To prevent other users from viewing hidden worksheets, adding, moving, deleting, or hiding worksheets, and renaming worksheets, you can protect the structure of your Excel workbook with a password.